 must comply with the administrator’s directions in respect of the management or provision of the service, or the ceasing of the provision of the service.

-Penalty: $50 000.
+Penalty for this subsection: a fine of $80 000.

 (2) If an administrator is appointed or engaged under section 15Y then for the period of the appointment or engagement any contract worker who has a function in respect of a prison service that is a subject of the relevant contract must comply with the administrator’s directions as to the performance of the function.

-Penalty: $5 000.
+Penalty for this subsection: a fine of $8 000.

 [Section 15ZB inserted: No. 43 of 1999 s.
-7.]
+7; amended: No. 20 of 2020 s.
+11.]

 15ZC.
 Requisitioning property on intervention in, or termination of, contract